There are so many fun, simple, beautiful things we can do with our families to celebrate the real meaning of Easter.

-I like doing new clothes for Easter because it helps make church extra special on Easter, symbolizes a new beginning, and hey, it’s fun to celebrate spring by dressing my kids up in cute coordinated outfits (and luckily, I always seem to find great sales).
+I like doing new clothes for Easter because it helps make church extra special on Easter, symbolizes a new beginning, and it was really fun dressing my kids up in cute coordinated outfits back when they were happy to do that.

 The kids have grown up but we still do new Easter ties for the boys and an Easter dress for me and Eliza (sometimes color coordinated, sometimes not…)

-After Easter baskets, we eat a special breakfast (Eggs Benedict is our tradition) and get ready for church (or if we have early church, we just have some cereal and come home after church for a special Easter brunch).
+After Easter baskets, we eat a special breakfast (Eggs Benedict is our tradition) and get ready for church (or if we have early church, we do a nice Easter brunch after church).

 After church, we do a special Easter Egg hunt for plastic eggs filled with symbols of Christ’s last week on earth (a piece of bread for the Last Supper, a rock for the tomb, a little cross made of sticks, some olive leaves for the Garden of Gethsemane, some nails, some thorns…).
-Now that our kids are a bit older, it’s been great to have them read scriptures on a little slip of paper inside each egg.
+When our kids got older, it’s been great to have them read scriptures on a little slip of paper inside each egg.
 Click on the photo below for full instructions and printables from “The Complete Guide to Imperfect Homemaking.”